 - Learn to embed intercultural competence at school through practical tools, linking it to specific subject curricula and cross-curricular activities

 - Discover the Erasmus + mobility opportunities for pupils and teachers

 - Conceive an internationalisation strategy for your school with activities at home and abroad

 - Learn more about Individual Pupil Mobility and the recognition of its learning outcomes

 - Learn about good practices from different European countries.

 Who’s the training aimed at?

-Includes course fee, course material, accommodation in a hotel for 3 nights, meals – full board (3 meals, 2 coffee breaks), local transport, school visit, social programme and a certificate of participation and Europass Mobility.
-The fee does not include international travel, local transfer to/from the venue from/to the airport, accommodation on 9 May (but course organisers can provide it) and participants’ insurance.
+Includes course fee, course material, accommodation in a hotel for 3 nights, meals – full board (3 meals, 2 coffee breaks), local transport, social programme, a certificate of participation and Europass Mobility.
+The fee does not include international travel, local transfer to/from the venue from/to the airport, accommodation on 15 November (but course organisers can provide it) and participants’ insurance.

 About the hosting organisation:

 The European Federation of Intercultural Learning (EFIL) is the European umbrella of the 25 AFS organisations in Europe.
 EFIL is a key partner of the EU and the CoE on matters related to intercultural learning, pupil mobility and recognition of outcomes of learning periods abroad, working to promote the development of intercultural competence since the 50s.
 Today, AFS is the second biggest secondary school exchange programme provider globally with a network of 500.000+ alumni.
 In 2019, AFS organisations around the world sent and hosted almost 12.000 young people in 113 countries, and formed 17.000+ school alliances.